 I am interested in various kinds of phonetic variation, including dialectal variation in Swedish and other languages, paralinguistic variation like age, emotion, attitude and health condition, and also phonetic variation in animal vocalisations.
 Specifically, I take interest in the following areas:

 • Phonetic analysis of vocalisations in domestic cats is my way of combining two of my favorite interests: cats and phonetics!
 In 2010 I began to record and analyse different cat vocalisations to learn more about how domestic cats communicate vocally with humans as well as with other cats.
-Based on previous research (mainly Moelk, 1944 and McKinley, 1982), I am currently trying to update and further develop the typology of cat vocalisations.
-In the project Melody in Human–cat commmunication, I study how the prosody in both human speech and cat vocalisations influence our communication.
-Specifically, I am interested in the following question:
+Based on previous research (mainly Moelk, 1944 and McKinley, 1982), I am currently updating and further developing the typology of cat vocalisations (see e.g. my book The Secret Language of Cats, 2018).
+In the project Melody in Human–cat commmunication, we are studying how the prosody in both human speech and cat vocalisations influence interspecific communication.

-•The Swedish allophone Viby-i and how it is produced in different dialects.
-I am currently doing a pilot study of Viby-i in the Humanities Lab with the articulograph AG 500.
+• The Swedish allophone Viby-i and how it is produced in different dialects.

-• Using electromagnetic articulography (EMA), we are studying speech movements of Swedish vowels using articulography in the research project Exotic Vowels in Swedish: an articulographic study of palatal vowels [VOKART].
+• Using electromagnetic articulography (EMA), we studied speech movements of Swedish vowels in the research project Exotic Vowels in Swedish: an articulographic study of palatal vowels [VOKART].

 • In the project FDA Analysis of Speech Movements (part of the the Linnaeus centre for Cognition, Communication and Learning (CCL)), we investigated lip movement variability as a function of age.